 Will purchasing a costly 3D printer and the latest robotics kit ensure learning and maker success?
 What are some steps to starting a successful makerspace from scratch?
 Beginner’s Guide to Maker-ize An Elementary Classroom – HonorsGradU.
 When most penny-pinching, time-crunched, and exhausted teachers hear about lofty ideas like the MakerSpace movement in education, they are likely to dismiss it as another passing and impractical fad.

 However, the more we investigate, the more convinced we are that there are practical–and profoundly meaningful–ways for teachers to implement its ideals, even in an elementary school classroom.
-Benefits of Maker Spaces “Makerspaces come in all shapes and sizes, but they all serve as a gathering point for tools, projects, mentors and expertise.
 A Librarian's Guide to Makerspaces: 16 Resources.
 "There were more than 135 million adult makers, more than half of the total adult population in America, in 2015.

-In libraries they often have 3D printers, software, electronics, craft and hardware supplies and tools, and more.
-Here are some excellent resources for anyone thinking about setting up a makerspace in their organization.
-Articles & Blog Posts Libraries, Hackspaces and E-waste: how libraries can be the hub of a young maker revolution “…there’s another gang of information-literate people out there, a gang who are a natural ally of libraries and librarians: the maker movement.
-Clustered in co-operative workshops called “makerspaces” or “hack(er)spaces,” makers build physical stuff.
-What is a Makerspace?
+Many offer community resources like 3D printers, software, electronics, craft and hardware supplies, and more.
 6 Fun Ways Kids Can Join the Maker Movement.
 Children are natural makers — give a kid a cardboard box, and she’ll transform it immediately into an oven, a spaceship, an elevator, or something else that I probably cannot imagine.

 Recent years have seen a growth of the maker movement, or an enthusiasm for inventing and creating new technologies and tools, in the U.S., Europe, and many countries across the world.
 Here is a look at the origins of the maker movement, how it fosters creativity, and some of the resources available to kids.
 How the Maker Movement Got Started The maker movement has its origins in the do-it-yourself (DIY) attitude.
 Dale Dougherty is credited with having started the movement with the launch of Make: magazine in 2005.
 Makerspace Starter Kit.
 The hot new Makerspace Movement is NOT new to Murray Hill Middle School.

 Eighteen years ago we designed and opened the school with the idea that we would have creation labs in the Media Center, GT room, and the TV studio.
 We started with video production, iMovie, Specular LogoMotion, Hyperstudio, and animation with Hollyood High kids.
 Here's an example of an EARLY (2003) video production called Bookfellas, featuring some Guy Ritchie-esque film direction techniques.
 Makerspaces should not be specialspaces, they should be in classroomplaces – Blogush.
 I realized in January of 2016 that the blog post I was writing was #498.